secretGeek/documentation/en/user-guide/commands/index.md

 ## Asynchronous versus Synchronous Commands

 Even though the API presented by `ReactiveCommand` is asynchronous, you are not required to perform your execution logic asynchronously.
-If your command is not CPU- or I/O-bound then it probably makes sense to provide synchronous execution logic.
+If your command is not CPU-intensive or I/O-bound then it probably makes sense to provide synchronous execution logic.
+You can do so by creating a command via `ReactiveCommand.Create`:

-Creating a command via `ReactiveCommand.Create` allows you to provide synchronous execution logic:

 ```cs
 var command = ReactiveCommand.Create(() => Console.WriteLine("a synchronous reactive command));